The AGM on April 29, 2020 approved the Remuneration Policy for the Company’s Governing Bodies presented to it.

-The short-term incentives for the CEO and other GET members are based on the financial performance of the Group and the achievement of personal objectives.
+The short-term incentives for the President and CEO are based on the financial performance of the Group.
+The short-term incentives for the other GET members are based on the financial performance of the Group and the achievement of personal objectives.
 The short-term incentives for the GET members having a business segment responsibility are also determined based on the financial performance of the business segment in question.
-The weighting of the financial objectives is 90% for the CEO and 80% or 90% for other GET members and the weighting of the personal objectives is correspondingly 10% for the CEO and 20% or 10% for other GET members.
-The following indicators are applied when setting financial objectives: earnings per share (EPS) before taxes and return on investment (ROI).
-In addition, for the GET members having a business segment responsibility also return on net assets (RONA) and value added (VA) of the business segment in question are relevant indicators.
+The weighting of the financial objectives is 100% for the President and CEO and 80% or 90% for other GET members.
+The weighting of the personal objectives is correspondingly 20% or 10% for other GET members.
+The following indicators are applied when setting financial objectives: EBIT and free cash flow (FCF).
+In addition, for the GET members having a business segment responsibility also EBIT and operating cash flow (OCF) of the business segment in question are relevant indicators.
 The above-mentioned criteria are selected to promote the Group’s financial targets and success on a short- and a long-term basis.

 Objectives for the short-term incentives are set and the achievement is evaluated annually.
 Possible incentive payments are typically made in March following the annual earnings period January-December.
 The payment of the incentive is subject to the person being employed by the Group and not having resigned by the time of the payment.
-The maximum amount of the short-term incentive for the CEO is the amount corresponding to 100% of the non-variable annual base salary.
-The maximum amount of the short-term incentives for other GET members varies depending on the position between 50–75% of the non-variable annual base salary.
-According to the established principles of the Group, the CEO and the GET members having a business segment responsibility are not paid any short-term incentives (including any incentives based on personal objectives) if the criteria for financial performance of the Group or the relevant business segment is not achieved.
+The maximum amount of the short-term incentive for the President and CEO is the amount corresponding to 100% of the non-variable annual base salary.
+The maximum amount of the short-term incentives for other GET members varies depending on the position between 60–75% of the non-variable annual base salary.
+According to the established principles of the Group, the GET members having a business segment responsibility are not paid any short-term incentives (including any incentives based on personal objectives) if the criteria for financial performance of the relevant business segment is not achieved.

 Performance share plans

-Performance share plans function as long-term incentives for the CEO and other GET members.
-On March 12, 2010 the Board of Directors of the Company decided on establishing a Performance Share Arrangement to form a part of the long-term incentive and retention program for the key personnel of the Company and its subsidiaries.
+Performance share plans function as long-term incentives for the President and CEO and other GET members.
+On March 12, 2010 the Board decided on establishing a Performance Share Arrangement to form a part of the long-term incentive and retention program for the key personnel of the Company and its subsidiaries.
 The Performance Share Arrangement offers a possibility to earn the Company shares as remuneration for achieving established targets.

 The Arrangement consists of annually commencing individual three-year performance share plans.
 A possible reward shall be paid during the calendar year following each three-year plan.
-Commencement of each three-year plan will be separately decided by the Board of Directors.
-The Company’s performance share plans with earnings year 2015 or later and based on which incentives may be paid out in 2016 or later have been illustrated below.
+Commencement of each three-year plan will be separately decided by the Board.
+The Company’s performance share plans with earnings year 2018 or later and based on which incentives may be paid out in 2019 or later have been illustrated below.

 A cash payment equivalent to taxes and tax-like charges arising to the key personnel from the reward may be granted as part of the remuneration.
-GET members that are participants to the performance share plan shall hold at least half (50%) of the shares received until he/she holds shares received from the performance share plans corresponding in aggregate to the value of his/her annual gross base salary.
+GET members, including the President and CEO, that are participants to a performance share plan shall hold at least half (50%) of the shares received until he/she holds shares received from the performance share plans corresponding in aggregate to the value of his/her annual gross base salary.
 The ownership requirement applies until termination of employment or service.

 Other key terms

 All other GET members belong to pension systems of their country of residence in force at the time.
-In addition to the CEO, five other GET members belong to the national employee pension system in Finland and two GET members belong to corresponding pension systems in the United States and the Czech Republic.
+At the end of the year 2019 six GET members belonged to the national employee pension system in Finland and one GET member belonged to corresponding pension system in the United States.
 Subject to a specific resolution by the Board, GET members may additionally be entitled to pension arrangements following local practices, which may be considered partly comparable to supplementary pension plans.

-According to the Service Agreement between the Company and the CEO, either party may terminate the Service Agreement with six months’ prior notice.
-During the notice period, the CEO is entitled to normal salary payments.
-If the Company terminates the Service Agreement, the CEO is entitled to a termination compensation amounting to 18 months’ base salary in addition to the six months’ salary paid for the notice period.
+According to the Service Agreement between the Company and the President and CEO, either party may terminate the Service Agreement with six months’ prior notice.
+During the notice period, the President and CEO is entitled to normal salary payments.
+If the Company terminates the Service Agreement, the President and CEO is entitled to a termination compensation amounting to 12 months’ base salary in addition to the six months’ salary paid for the notice period.
 The notice periods and terms applicable to any compensation payable upon the termination of the employment of the other GET members are based on the Service Agreement between the Company and each GET member.

-The AGM on April 25, 2018 decided in accordance with the proposal of the Board of Directors that the Board of Directors shall be authorized to resolve on the issuance of shares and the issuance of options and other special rights entitling to shares referred to in chapter 10, section 1 of the Companies Act as follows: The aggregate number of shares to be issued on the basis of this authorization may not exceed 14,000,000 shares, which corresponds to approximately 13% of the current shares of the Company.
-The authorization concerns both the issuance of new shares and the transfer of the Company’s own treasury shares, however so that the number of new shares to be issued may not exceed 10,000,000 shares and the number of own treasury shares to be transferred may not exceed 4,000,000 shares.
-The Board of Directors resolves on all the terms and conditions of the issuance of shares and special rights entitling to shares and may deviate from the shareholders’ pre-emptive subscription rights (directed issue).
-The authorization remains in force until the end of the next AGM, however, no longer than until June 30, 2019.
+The AGM decided on April 29, 2020 as proposed by the Board of Directors, to authorize the Board of Directors to resolve on the issuance of shares and the issuance of special rights entitling to shares referred to in chapter 10 section 1 of the Companies Act as follows: The aggregate number of new shares to be issued may not exceed 10,000,000 shares which corresponds to approximately 9.3 percent of the current shares of the Company, and the aggregate number of own treasury shares to be transferred may not exceed 4,000,000 shares which corresponds to approximately 3.7 percent of the current shares of the Company.
+The authorization covers also directed issuances of shares.
+The authorization remains in force until the end of the next AGM, however, no longer than until June 30, 2021.